dallaylaen/perl-Statistics-Approx-Bucket/README.md

 **Statistics::Descriptive::LogScale** - Memory-efficient approximate
 univariate statistical analysis module.

-This module can be used in place of  _Statistics::Descriptive::Full_ given that exact values and remembering incoming data order are not required.

 # FEATURES

 * Efficiency - can handle very large samples without loading them into memory,